Abaz Kupi: Early life

-Born on 6 August 1892, in the Varosh neighbourhood of Akçahisar, the Ottoman Empire (now Krujë, Albania).
+He was born on 6 August 1892, in the Varosh neighbourhood of Akçahisar, the Ottoman Empire (now Krujë, Albania).
 Between 1913 and 1918 he entered the service of Essad Pasha Toptani.
-In 1922 he took part in the coup d'état of Elez Isufi that attacked Tirana to overthrow the government, but the rebels were defeated by Captain Prenk Pervizi and their soldiers who had come to the aid of Ahmet Zog, who was then Minister for the Interior.
+In 1922 he took part in the coup d'état of Elez Isufi that attacked Tirana to overthrow the government,but the rebels were defeated by Captain Prenk Pervizi and his soldiers who had come to the aid of Ahmet Zog, who was then Minister for the Interior.
 British Ambassador Harry Charles Augustus Eyres persuaded Elez Isufi to return to Dibra.

 During the revolution of 1924, Abaz Kupi remained neutral and, when Ahmet Zogu returned, his friend Prenk Pervizi introduced him to Zogu, who made him head of the gendarmerie of Kruja with the rank of captain.

 During the Italian invasion of Albania in 1939, Kupi had the rank of major and was based in Durrës.
 However, he was not able to organize the defence of the city and had to flee before he was captured by the Italians.
 With the Italian invasion complete, Kupi moved to Turkey, where he remained until there was a new opportunity to fight the Italians.
 His family was deported to the south of Italy.